AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 ## Results and Analysis
 In the first set of experiments, different Humic Acid Concentrations were tested.
-Absorbance and Turbidity reading are recorded for later use.
+Absorbance and Turbidity readings are recorded for later use.

 | Humic Acid Concentration(mg/L) |           Absorbance           |
 | ------------------------------ | ------------------------------ |